-The Record of Monuments and Places (RMP) is a statutory list of all known national monuments in Ireland.
-In the South Western District there are 718 sites, both water and non-water related, listed on the RMP located within 10m of rivers (see Figure 5.9); these sites consist of a range of standing stones, hut sites, ritual sites and bridges.
+The Record of Monuments and Places is a statutory list of all known national monuments in Ireland.
+In the Western District, within 10m of rivers (see Figure 5.9), these Within the WRBD there are 240 sites, both water and non-water related, listed on the database within 10m of rivers.
+These sites generally consist of a range of megalithic tombs, ring forts, ritual sites and bridges.
 The proximity of these features to water means that these sites are at greatest risk of potential impacts from the implementation of the river basin management plans.